-NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY PS reports their role is to evaluate principals PS says that their role in principal evaluation is to help principals grow PS cannot provide concrete examples of their practice using the district evaluation process to support principals growth as instructional leaders PS says that their role in evaluating principals is to help principals grow PS can occasionally provide concrete examples of their practice using the district evaluation process to support principals growth as instructional leaders PS clearly explains that their role is to help principals grow and that the district evaluation process is one tool of many to do so PS can routinely provide clear examples of how district evaluation tool can be used for growth in conjunction with other tools Over multiple PSs suggest performance Engaging with Understanding

-Data Source: Calendar Analyses, Time-tracking Systems

-NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY Scheduled meetings with principals follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow the PS's learning goals for principals, with evaluation ratings completed as a byproduct of the learning processes PS spends their time with all principals, including the principals evaluated as "low," as well as "high," on the principal evaluation Over multiple data sources suggests been performing with Understanding
+Data Source: Interviews and Conversations NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY • PS reports their role is to evaluate principals PS says that their role in principal evaluation is to help principals grow PS cannot provide concrete examples of their practice using the district evaluation process to support principals growth as instructional leaders PS says that their role in evaluating principals is to help principals grow PS can occasionally provide concrete examples of their practice using the district evaluation process to support principals growth as instructional leaders PS clearly explains that their role is to help principals grow and that the district evaluation process is one tool of many to do so PS can routinely provide clear examples of how district evaluation tool can be used for growth in conjunction with other tools • Over multiple PSs suggest performance Engaging with Understanding Data Source: Calendar Analyses, Time-tracking Systems NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY Scheduled meetings with principals follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow formal evaluation deadlines PS spends almost all of their time with the principals evaluated as "low" on the principal evaluation Scheduled meetings with principals primarily follow the PS's learning goals for principals, with evaluation ratings completed as a by- product of the learning processes PS spends their time with all principals, including the principals evaluated as "low," as well as "high," on the principal evaluation • Over multiple data sources suggests been performing with Understanding Standard 5.
+Data Source: Document Reviews NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY NOT ADOPTING ADOPTING THE TALK PS only uses formal evaluation tools as tools in their work with principals ENGAGING AT A SURFACE LEVEL • PS uses formal evaluation tools as main tools in their work with principals PS uses many tools in their work with principals that promise to advance principals' growth as instructional leaders, including the formal evaluation tool MASTERY • Over multiple data sources suggests been performing with Understanding INDICATORS FOR STANDARD 6.
+Selectively and strategically participates in other central office work processes to maximize the extent to which they and principals focus on principals' growth as instructional leaders Data Source: DL2 Annual Survey of Principals NOT ADOPTIN G ADOPTING THE T ALK ENGAGING AT A SURF ACE LEVEL ENGAGING WITH UND DERSTANDING MASTERY N/A 1 N/A N/A N/A N/A Data Source: DL2 Annual Survey of Principal Supervisors NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY • PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are below 2.0 • PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are below 2.0 • PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are between 2.0 and 3.5 • PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are above 3.5 • PS self-Survey are consistent Understanding years 1 The ASP does not ask principals to report on items related to Standard 6 because principals do not see their supervisors as they engage in their work with the rest of the central office.
+Standard 6.

-Standard 5.

-NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY PS only uses formal evaluation tools as tools in their work with principals PS only uses formal evaluation tools as tools in their work with principals PS uses formal evaluation tools as main tools in their work with principals • PS uses many tools in their work with principals that promise to advance principals' growth as instructional leaders, including the formal evaluation tool Over multiple data sources suggests been performing with Understanding

-STANDARD 6.
-Selectively and strategically participates in other central office work processes to maximize the extent to which they and principals focus on principals' growth as instructional leaders

-Data Source: DL2 Annual Survey of Principals

-NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY N/A1 N/A N/A N/A N/A

-Data Source: DL2 Annual Survey of Principal Supervisors

-NOT ADOPTING ADOPTING THE TALK ENGAGING AT A SURFACE LEVEL ENGAGING WITH UNDERSTANDING MASTERY PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are below 2.0 PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are below 2.0 PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are between 2.0 and 3.5 PS self-reports on Standard 6 Primary Job Responsibility and Other Central Office Work are above 3.5 PS self-Survey are consistent Understanding years

-1 The ASP does not ask principals to report on items related to Standard 6 because principals do not see their supervisors as they engage in their work with the rest of the central office.